Skip to Main Content

 Publication Date: 2016-02-28

-Shape by Shape reveals the geometry underneath some of the most important scientific, political, and philosophical problems we face.
+Shape reveals the geometry underneath some of the most important scientific, political, and philosophical problems we face.
 Geometry asks: Where are things?
 Which things are near each other?
 How can you get from one thing to another thing?
 Those are important questions.
 Geometry doesn't just measure the world-it explains it.
 Shape shows us how.

 Call Number: LC 516 ELLEN JOR